NiklasEi/www-nikl-me/blog/2023/notes_on_android_development_with_bevy.md

 My app will only contain logic puzzles and as such doesn't need input apart from touch events; I thought.
 Then I attempted to use the software back button on my phone and didn't get any keyboard input.
 This seems to be an open issue in winit ([rust-windowing/winit#2304]).
 After a little investigation, [I hacked something in my bevy fork and moved on][back_button_hack] (for now).

-On desktop, I am used to navigate backwards with my mouse.
+On desktop, I am used to navigating backwards with my mouse.
 This is not supported in the latest winit release, [but was merged recently][rust-windowing/winit#2770] and should make its way to Bevy soon.
 For now, I hardcoded `rust$MouseButton::Other(8)` to be back navigation.

 ## Moving the app to the background

 Anyone playing around with Bevy on Android will notice, that the App lifecycle events are not yet completely handled.
-After minimizing the app it will not resume where you left of, but start up again.
+When you minimize and open the app back up, it will not resume where you left of, but start from the beginning.
 This issue is known and solutions were discussed a bit in [bevyengine/bevy#86], but since I couldn't find an open issue for the specific problem, I opened [bevyengine/bevy#9057] to track it.
 For now, my workaround in the app is to save the current state in a database, so the app can always go back to where the user left.

 ---